ArcGIS Blog

 Export Subnetwork

 The export subnetwork tool allows you to extract all the connectivity and network feature information for a specific network.
 If you just need to know which features belong to or support a subnetwork it is much easier and faster to use attribute queries to extract this data.
 The export subnetwork tool shows a fine-grained model of how features connect in the network.
-Engineering analysis and outage management systems often rely on this tool to import connectivity and features from the GIS.
+Engineering analysis and outage management systems often rely on this tool to import connectivity and features from a utility network.

 Trace